-Enrollment in the spring payment plan is available beginning on approximately January 5, 2024.
-The deadline to enroll in the payment plan and pay your first installment is January 25, 2024.
-The remaining installment payments for spring are due on February 25, March 25, April 25 and May 25th
+The deadline to enroll in the payment plan is January 25.
+The remaining installment payments for spring are due on February 25, March 25, and April 25.

-The 5-Month Semester Payment Plan is for all charges on the student account.
+The 4-Month Semester Payment Plan is for all charges on the student account.
 Enrollment in the payment plan is elected online on a semester-by-semester basis, with payments spread out over the semester.
 The enrollment fee is \$30 per semester.
 The monthly payment amount is recalculated each time there is a new transaction posted to the account.
-Therefore, your monthly payment amounts may differ each month.
-You will be notified by email each time your payment amount changes.
-If a student does not stay current on their monthly installment payment(s) they may be removed from the payment plan.
-If removed from the payment plan, a registration hold will be placed on the student account if the balance is \$500 or more.
-Also, a late fee of \$10 will be assessed each month for any unpaid balance on the account.
-(Payment plans are not offered for summer school.)
+Therefore, monthly payment amounts may differ each month.
+There will be an email notification each time the payment installment amount changes.
+A late payment plan installment fee of \$25 will be assessed for a missed payment deadline.
+If a student does not stay current on their monthly installment payment(s), they may be removed from the payment plan.
+If removed from the payment plan, a registration hold will be placed on the student account if the balance is \$500 or greater.
+Also, a late fee of \$10 will be assessed each month for any unpaid balance 30 days past due on the account.